-Would you like any of the following included in the handbook?
-Photographs of senior academic and administrative YES NO personnel Prices of textbooks Names of lecturers listed alongside subject descriptions Timetables Map of the Campus 8.
+6. If there is any section which you feel might be expande and state why you feel it should be expanded d, plea se list [.]
+7. Would you like any of the following included in the hand dbook?
+YES NO Photographs of senior academic and administrative personnel Prices of textbooks Prices of lecturers listed alongside subject descrip- tions 8.
 Do you use the textbook lists in your handbook when buying your books?
-If 'NO', please state where you obtained a list of the required textbooks Do you use your handbook when selecting reference books?
-If 'NO', please state where you obtained your list of reference books 0.
-The handbooks are generally available at the latest by mid- December.
-Is this date early enough for your purposes?
-If 'NO', please nominate a month when you feel they should be on sale 1.
+If 'NO', please state where you obtained a list of the required textbooks.
+9. Do you use your handbook when selecting reference books?
+If 'NO', please state where you obtained your list of reference books 10.
+The handbooks are generally available at the latest by mid-December.
+Is this date early enough for your pur- poses?
+If 'NO', please nominate a month when you feel they should be on sale 11.
 Have you ever sought information from the University Calendar because it was not available in the handbook?
-If 'YES', please indicate which information 2.
-If you had any difficulty in obtaining a copy of your handbook, please outline problem 3.
-FORMAT 3.
+If 'YES', please indicate which information 12.
+If you had any difficulty in obtaining a copy of your handbook, please outline problem B. I FORMAT 13.
 Is the handbook a convenient size?
-4. Would you prefer some of the information to be presented differently, e.g., in tabular form, or expressed in a less complex manner or perhaps communicated in some other way? Ĺ., If 'YES', please give examples of what you would like changed, and how you would change it 5.
+14. Would you prefer some of the information to be pre- sented differently, e.g., in tabular form, or expressed in a less complex manner or perhaps communicated in some other way? П П If 'YES', please give examples of what you would like changed, and how you would change it 15.
 Have you any comments which you would like to make on either the contents or format?

-Douglas Howie, Publications Officer, Room 307, The Chancellery, or post it the internal mail system.
+When you have completed this form, please either return it personally to Marianne Devin, Publications Officer, Room 307, The Chancellery, or post it via the internal mail system.
 Thank you for your co-operation.